 You might have heard about revolving and non-revolving loans before but do you know the difference between the two?

 Under which circumstances should you choose one over the other?
-Let’s take a look at the difference between these two types of business loan facilities and which you should choose.
+Let’s take a look at the difference between these two types of banking facilities and which you should choose.